fw1121/ncbi_taxonomy/README.rst

 ------------------------------------------------

-  fuzzy factor indicates the allowed level of similarity to report matches.
-0.9 is ok to detect typos in names, while lower values could be used to find matches at the level of genus, etc.
+  fuzzy factor indicates the allowed level of similarity to report matches. i.e: 0.8 would mean that only matches changing 80% of the characters in the original string will be considered (case sensitive).

-  $ python ./ncbi_query.py -n Bos taur, gallus, Homo sapien --fuzzy 0.9
+  $ python ./ncbi_query.py -n Bos tauras, gallus, Homo sapien --fuzzy 0.8

 Future features:
 ******************